 Noncompliance

 Shadow IT introduces the possibility of moving regulated information to places in the cloud that IT can’t see or secure.
-This can lead to compliance risk around regulations such as GDPR and result in fines as well as a loss of trust.
+This can lead to compliance issues around regulations such as GDPR and result in fines as well as a loss of trust.

 How Do You Control Shadow IT?